 (Freelance Heros Day 2019)

-Freelance Heros is a Facebook group of UK based Freelancers started by Ed Goodman.
+Ed Goodman has started a Facebook group of UK based Freelancers started called the Freelance Heros.

 I was in the first 500 to join, it is now over 8k and for me, it is the pulse of real-life freelancing in the UK.